-The C4 Pro is a flip up helmet (this is important noise-wise) constructed of machine-laid, precise cuts of fibreglass and injected resin, compressed at high pressure in a heated mould.
+The C4 Pro is a flip-up helmet (important noise-wise) constructed of machine-laid, precise cuts of fibreglass and injected resin, compressed at high pressure in a heated mould.

 This ensures low strength to weight ratio and still performs reasonably well in impact tests.

 It ships with decent inbuilt speakers, mic and antenna already installed – this is a big plus.

-To round it off a premium, anti-fog Pinlock visor insert and a drop down sun visor are included.
+A premium, anti-fog Pinlock visor insert and a drop-down sun visor are included to round it off.

-It has a removable, washable, Coolmax lining and integrated grooves for glasses (really nice touch if you need your specs for riding).
+It has a removable, washable, Coolmax lining and integrated grooves for glasses (a nice touch if you need your specs for riding).

 Noise Reduction Features

 Flip-up helmets have some interesting properties when it comes to noise (more on this below in the buyer’s guide.)